Are you ready to give your baby their first food? What baby food should I introduce first? Here’s what you need to remember when feeding your bubba.

 - The expiry date on the jar label/lid

-- That the vacuum seal on the lid is intact and hasn’t ‘popped’ — the center of the lid should be slightly indented
+- That the vacuum seal on the lid is intact and hasn’t ‘popped’ — the centre of the lid should be slightly indented

 - The ingredients — they shouldn’t contain added salt, sugar, preservatives, modified starch or colouring

 - Stage 1 foods should ideally contain just one ingredient, i.e., the fruit or vegetable it is made of.